confident-ai/deepeval/README.md

 # 🔥 Metrics and Features

-- Large variety of ready-to-use LLM evaluation metrics powered by LLMs (all with explanations), statistical methods, or NLP models that runs **locally on your machine**:
+- Large variety of ready-to-use LLM evaluation metrics powered by **ANY** LLMs (all with explanations), statistical methods, or NLP models that runs **locally on your machine**:
   - G-Eval
   - Summarization
   - Answer Relevancy